huggingface/blog/inference-pro.md

 ## Getting started with Inference For PROs

 Using Inference for PROs is as simple as sending a POST request to the API endpoint for the model you want to run.
-You'll also need to get an authentication token from [your token settings page](https://huggingface.co/settings/tokens) and use it in the request.
+You'll also need to get a PRO account authentication token from [your token settings page](https://huggingface.co/settings/tokens) and use it in the request.
 For example, to generate text using [Llama 2 70B Chat](https://huggingface.co/meta-llama/Llama-2-70b-chat-hf) in a terminal session, you'd do something like:

 ```bash
 curl https://api-inference.huggingface.co/models/meta-llama/Llama-2-70b-chat-hf \